On Existence of Truthful Fair Cake Cutting Mechanisms: Conclusion and Future Work

-\paragraph{Empirical Studies} We have proposed two mechanisms that are risk-averse truthful.
-It is also interesting to test them empirically by simulations or sociological experiments, and compare the performances of them with other classical algorithms such as the moving-knife procedure and Even-Paz algorithm.
+We have proposed two mechanisms that are risk-averse truthful.
+It is also interesting to test them empirically by simulations or sociological experiments and compare their performances with other classical algorithms such as the moving-knife procedure and the Even-Paz algorithm.